2010-2014 Subaru Outback

 When you replace the factory radio, you'll lose factory features (if present) like the AUX input connection and the hands-free cell phone interface.
 You can replace those features and add plenty of others with the right aftermarket stereo, so that shouldn't be a deal-breaker.

-Replacing the factory nav receiver, on the other hand, is a challenging job that involves fabricating a new dash kit.
+Replacing the factory nav receiver in a 2013-2014 Outback, on the other hand, is a challenging job that involves fabricating a new dash kit.
 That's not a job for the average DIY-er, so you'll probably want to consult a car audio installation professional.